-In Germany, ČEZ has a representative subsidiary named CEZ Deutschland GmbH.
+CEZ GROUP has operated in Germany since 2001, through a representation subsidiary named CEZ Deutschland GmbH.
 The company, originally named rpg Energiehandel GmbH, operated as an electricity trader in the German market.
-Since these activities were taken over by ČEZ, the company's activities have been restricted to presenting ČEZ Group in Germany and supporting any acquisition opportunities.
+Since these activities were taken over by ČEZ, the company's activities have been restricted to presenting CEZ GROUP in Germany and supporting any acquisition opportunities.